Los Angeles Almanac Logo

 In CNN's online 2020 article, US black-white inequality in 6 stark charts, graphic charts highlighted stark economic and health differences between blacks and whites in America.
 We looked specifically at Los Angeles County to see the contrasts among Angelenos, but, rather than just limit this to Blacks and Whites, we looked at comparisons between all racial groups.
 As with the rest of the country, we found stark contrasts.

-The story in Los Angeles County, as for the country as a whole, is a complex web of historical, social, economic, and political forces that, for better and worse, brought us to the contrasts we see today.
+The story in Los Angeles County, as for the country as a whole, is a complex web of historical, social, economic, and political forces that brought us to the stark contrasts we see today.
 What is undeniable is that race has long been a key factor in determining who would be more likely to succeed and who would not.
-One of the many examples of this was the real estate redlining that, to this day, has shaped economic outcomes in Los Angeles County.
+One of the many examples of this was the real estate redlining that, to this day, has shaped economic outcomes in different Los Angeles County neighborhoods.

 An exception among non-Whites in Los Angeles County has been the Asian population.
 Yet this story has its own complexities, not the least of which was the historic surge of affluent and wealthy Asian immigrants in the last four decades.